ManuelePasini/slides-markdown/slides/phd_secondyear.md

 - Efficient querying: The semantic capabilities of Large Language Models (LLMs) make them a compelling solution for managing the inherent complexity of transparent querying in hybrid storage environments.

+## Methodologies in building digital twins

+- **Research question**: given a data pipeline, can we identify the set of data platform services required to support it?

+<b>References</b>:

+Matteo Francia, Matteo Golfarelli, Manuele Pasini — Towards a Process-Driven Design of Data Platforms.
+In <b>DOLAP</b>, pp. 28–35, 2024.

+Matteo Francia, Matteo Golfarelli, Manuele Pasini — Process-Driven Design of Cloud Data Platforms. <b>Information Systems Journal</b>, Manuscript No. INFOSYS-D-24-00444.

+- <u>But an issue emerged</u>: pipelines of different DTs entail different data models & storage systems, yet they share some of the same recurrent requirements....